mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-assigning-names.md

 theme = css.$activate( BlueTheme);
 ```

-As our "interface" we defined an abstract style definition class `Theme`.
+As our "interface", we defined an abstract style definition class `Theme`.
 It has three abstract properties: two for custom CSS properties and one for a CSS class.
 Note that we didn't specify any styles for them.
 We are using them only to define types and names.
 We also created a non-abstract rule that applies for all `<input>` tags, which uses our abstract custom CSS properties to specify background and foreground colors.

-> We don't really need the 'abstract' modifier; however, it is very useful because it forces the derived classes to override these properties.
+> We don't have to use the 'abstract' modifier; however, it is very useful because it forces the derived classes to override these properties.

 We then declared a variable `theme` of the type `Theme`.
-This is the same type that is returned from the `$activate` function.
 Although we didn't activate any styles, declaring a variable of this type tells the TypeScript compiler that it will have access to all the names and rules defined in `Theme`.
 So, we can now write our rendering code and use `theme.label.name` as a CSS class name.

 We then defined two classes - `BlueTheme` and `BeigeTheme` - which derived from the abstract `Theme` class and override the abstract properties with different styles.
-Then we activates the `BlueTheme` class as our initial theme.
+Then we activated the `BlueTheme` class as our initial theme.

 All what is left to write is the code that allows the user to choose one of the two themes, deactivate the current theme and activate the new one.

+Note that a theme is just a TypeScript class that derives from the `Theme` class.
+This opens a door to easily "externalize" creation of themes - they can be created by 3rd-party vendors and delivered as regular JavaScript package.